joelmachango/ng-unit-testing/README.md

 Karma lets us run Jasmine tests as part of a development tool chain which requires tests to be runnable and results inspectable via the command line.

+### When you create an Angular Project using the CLI all the dependencies get installed among them everything you are going to need to create the tests.

+`npm install -g @angular/cli`

+`nng new ng-unit-testing`

 ## Authors

 [Joel Machango](https://joelmachango.com/)